Detecting Data Exfiltration via Kubernetes Events

 Detection depends on two independent signals.
 The audit log answers who created an event.
 The event content answers what was written.
 At Metadata level the audit log captures the creator identity but not the message or numeric field values.

-Signal 1: Creator identity (audit log, Metadata level)
+Signal 1: Creator Identity

 Every event creation produces a ResponseComplete audit entry.
 An alert fires when an event is created by an identity outside the known controller allowlist.
 This works at Metadata level and requires no special audit policy changes.